 - Make sure your product data meets the requirements to prevent disapprovals.
 Using the examples of the violating items listed in the email notification as a reference, you can plan an approach to avoid violating the product data requirements in the future.

 If your account has received a warning, has been suspended, or if any of your items have been preemptively disapproved, you can request a review using the "Request review" button.
-For each country of sale you’ll see one "Request review button" only, and you’ll only be able to request a review if there are no other pending requests for that country.
+For each country of sale you’ll see one "Request review button" for all open violations, and you’ll only be able to request a review if there are no other pending requests for that country.
 If your account has multiple data quality issues in the same country of sale, the review will apply to all issues for that country of sale.

 Instructions for requesting a review